dr-harper/dr-harper/README.md

 - 👋 Hi, I’m @dr-harper
 - 👀 I’m interested in Energy and Smart Buildings.
-Most of my public repositories are written in R but most my work these days are in Python.
+Most of my public repositories are written in R but mostly use Python for my work.
-- 🌱 I’m currently learning tools for productionising my code, including the GCP platform.
+- 🌱 I’m currently learning tools for productionising my code, including the GCP platfor & Docker.
 - 📫 Chat on [LinkedIn](https://www.linkedin.com/in/dr-harper/) or [Twitter](https://www.twitter.com/DrMichaelHarper)

 <!---